2004 attempt to revive the Sanhedrin: Controversy

-According to their website, they explain that they do not seek controversy.
-Their spokesman said, "The rebirth of the Sanhedrin is a slow, ongoing process.
-Although it makes headlines and many like to highlight its controversy, it is in truth a humble project by rabbis from all sides of the Torah world joining together simply to fulfill a Torah commandment.
-Rather than a source of religious division, G-d forbid, it is a vehicle to bring about Jewish unity and civil justice, to help repair some of the deepest rifts in our society, and to provide an active, exemplary and unified Torah leadership so lacking in our times."
+In response to criticism, a spokesperson said:

-While not actually creating division among the different Jewish groups, the new Sanhedrin has generated a great deal of debate about its purpose and potential.
+The new Sanhedrin has generated a great deal of debate about its purpose and potential.
 While most Jews see the new Sanhedrin as an attempt by a fringe group to re-establish the Temple, some have seen it as a potential vehicle to champion a specific cause.

 The debate stirred within the National Religious camp

 The National Religious camp took great interest in the new Sanhedrin with the hope that it may be useful in preventing the disengagement from Gaza.
 The Arutz-7 news service ran approximately 30 articles covering the actions of the new Sanhedrin in a positive light.
 The new Sanhedrin came out with several strongly worded, yet muted, rulings against "disengagement".
 They strongly disagreed with the government action, advocated non-violent protests, but fell short of condoning any form of stronger protest to prevent expulsion from Gaza or Hebron as had been hoped for by some members of the National Religious camp.
 Coverage of the new Sanhedrin since "disengagement" by the Arutz-7 news service has been almost non-existent since that event.

 During the 2006 Israeli elections, the new Sanhedrin was widely expected by the National Religious to fully endorse the political party of Baruch Marzel.
 Instead the Sanhedrin released a general statement, echoing statements by most of the Hareidi parties, that "one is obligated to vote, and one must vote for a religious party".

 In 2006, representative leadership of the new Sanhedrin issued a statement against the permissibility of conscientious objection to participation in the war in Lebanon with mixed reactions from the National Religious camp.